shivjeet24/Interviewbit/README.md

 # Interviewbit
-This is practice portal for data structures and algorithms
+This is practice portal for data structures and algorithms.